View WILLIAM MILLER's Obituary on Boston.com and share memories

 |

-MILLER, William R. Jr. Age 75 of Hyde Park, MA, February 22, 2020.
+MILLER, William Robert Jr. Age 75, of Hyde Park, MA, February 22, 2020.
 Beloved husband of Deborah Lawrence Miller of Hyde Park.
-Loving father of Troy and Jeremy Miller of MA.
+Loving father of Troy and Jeremy Lawrence of MA.
 Dear grandfather of 4 grandchildren.
 Special brother of Sharon Chandler, Randall and Kevin Miller, all of MA.
 He is also survived by his aunt Gertrude Miller of Dorchester, a loving host of nieces, nephews, cousins, other relatives and friends.
-Visitation Friday, 10AM at Twelfth Baptist Church, 160 Warren St., Roxbury, MA.
+Visitation Saturday, 10AM, at Twelfth Baptist Church, 160 Warren St., Roxbury, MA.
 Celebration of Life Service to follow.
 Interment at Forest Hills Cemetery, Jamaica Plain, MA.
-To post a sympathy message, please visit www.Davisofboston.com
+To post a sympathy message, please see www.Davisofboston.com